aWelcome to the 82nd edition of Log Buffer, the weekly review of database blogs.

 Kevin Burton’s NEW FeedBlog has some links to other Maria-related blogs, and has Kevin’s own thoughts on Maria and SSD: “InnoDB was generally designed for use with HDDs. . . .
 However, MyISAM on SSD wouldn’t suffer form the same performance hit due to lock contention. . . .
 So why not ditch InnoDB and just go with MyISAM?
 InnoDB is a bloated beast compared to MyISAM.”

-Senior MySQL DBA Farhan Mashraqi has an item about the MYSQL “support gap” (something pointed out by Pythian’s Paul Vallée in an older post called Experience lags adoption: Why Oracle and SQL DBAs probably want to learn MySQL).
+Senior MySQL DBA Farhan Mashraqi has an item about the MYSQL “support gap”.
 Farhan writes, “A CTO of a large company confided in me. . . that they are so tired of searching for qualified MySQL DBAs that they may switch to Oracle. . . .
 Today, I hear that ValueCentric. . . . has decided to let go of MySQL . . .
 Folks, MySQL is a tool and you need to know how to use that tool to get the job done.
 Just because you have been able to successfully open a tool doesn’t mean that you know how to use it.”

 On MySQL DBA – An Oracle DBA’s Journey, George Trujillo has similar ideas, and warns, don’t underestimate MySQL.
 “Because MySQL is so easy to install, people can forget or not realize that MySQL is a full blown database server. . . .
 As a MySQL DBA you are going to have to configure, tune and manage MySQL as a database server similar to how other database servers are managed.
 MySQL’s performance, scalablity, security and ease of administration are dependent on how MySQL is configured.”